-Windows 11 is based on a large set of processes so that everything works perfectly, if any of these processes presents errors, we face situations such as Sudden system crashes, System or application access errors and Computer restarts.
-A process in Windows 11 is integrated into a program that is running and its action starts from the moment the application is opened.
-Therefore, the importance of a process working properly so that everything goes well.
-In Windows 11, the task manager is offered as a utility to access the tasks executed on the computer both in real-time and in the background and thus keep precise control of them.
-We will discuss how you can Force Quit a Program either from Task Manager or from CMD.
+Windows 11 is based on a large set of processes so that everything works perfectly; if any of these processes presents errors, we face situations such as Sudden system crashes, System or application access errors and Computer restarts.
+A method in Windows 11 is integrated into a running program, and its action starts when the application is opened.
+Therefore, a process must work properly so that everything goes well.
+In Windows 11, the task manager is offered as a utility to access the tasks executed on the computer in real-time and in the background, thus keeping precise control of them.
+We will discuss how you can Force Quit a program from Task Manager or CMD.

 Identify failed processes in Windows 11